descosmos/windowsGpuMonitor/README.md

 # Windows Gpu Monitor
-> Developed from Process Hacker2.
+> Windows Gpu Monitor is a performance tools to monitor GPU in windows platform.
+Developed from Process Hacker2.

 ## build
 - platform: Windows
 - tools: visual studio 2019 (or later)

 ## Run
-run descosmos_gpu_monitor.exe
+> Windows Gpu Monitor only get the system Gpu data if you run it with ordinary user.
+> Run the descosmos_gpu_monitor.exe with administor right if you want receive the Gpu data of specific process. run descosmos_gpu_monitor.exe <pid>